 How to Remove Solder

 If a joint is soldered properly, it will be very difficult to pull it apart.
 Be sure to use a quality multicore solder and quality flux.
 Be sure the joint is super clean and has no grease or gunk on it before applying solder.
 Use high heat and a drop of solder on it to be permanent.
 You can also try a solder that has the flux built into it.
 The quality level of the solder wire you are using has a big affect on how strong the soldered joint will be.
-Use a high quality solder and a high quality soldering gun and you should be good to go.
+Use a high quality solder and a high quality soldering gun.

 Do you know of other methods for soldering wires to joints on circuit boards?
 Please leave a comment below.